Metacor/Minecraft-Speedrun-Guide/readme.md

 **Stronghold**
 * Blind Travel: Try to remember the general Coordinates for atleast the First Ring
 * Triangulation: Quickly and accurately turn 90°, and be able to consistently travel 17.5 Blocks
-* Stronghold Navigation: Complete a lot of Stronghold trial runs, starting from random positions
+* Stronghold Navigation: Complete Stronghold [trial runs](https://i.imgur.com/veqC1GW.png), starting from random positions

 **The End**
 * Force a N/S Perch, and be able to tell when the Dragon is Perching